 The Palazzo was commissioned by a noble Bologna family and features some fantastic frescoes by Pellegrino Tibaldi.

-39 – Discover experimental art at MAMbo – Modern Art Museum
+39 – Visit MAMbo – Modern Art Museum

 Its permanent collection includes works from the Arte Povera period of the 1960s as well as a rotating program of temporary exhibitions featuring the best of contemporary Italian art.

-One of Bologna’s most iconic and recognizable buildings, The Sanctuary of San Luca is located on the top of Monte della Guardia just outside of the city.
+The Sanctuary of San Luca is located on the top of Monte della Guardia just outside of the city.
+The Monte della Guardia sits 300 meters above the city and has amazing views of the surrounding region.

 While religious processions have been using the area since the 1400s, the portico was created in the 1600s, while the church itself didn’t make an appearance until the 1700s.